casper-network/docs-1.5.X/source/docs/casper/operators/setup-network/create-private.md

 administrators = ["ADMIN_PUBLIC_KEY"]
 ```

-The Casper Mainnet has different refund and fee handling configurations explained in more detail here. <!--TODO add link-->
+The Casper Mainnet has different refund and fee handling configurations explained in more detail [here](../../concepts/economics/fee-elimination.md).

 ```toml
 [core]